-He brought his exemplary international career to an end in the wake of La Squadra Azzurri’s Round-of-16 elimination at the hands of Korea Republic at the 2002 FIFA World Cup Japan/Korea, a golden goal once again defeating the Italians.
+He brought his exemplary international career to an end in the wake of La Squadra Azzurri’s Round of 16 elimination at the hands of Korea Republic at the 2002 World Cup, a golden goal once again defeating the Italians.
 By that time he had racked up 126 games for his country, 74 of them as captain, only recently relinquishing his status as Italy’s most-capped player to another defensive giant in Fabio Cannavaro, who has 136 caps to his name.

 Yet there is more, much more to the legend of Paolo Maldini than just trophies and caps.
 Immaculately behaved on and off the pitch, he has always been a role model.
 One of football’s true gentlemen, he has never lost his cool, picking up only a single red card in over 1000 official games, and that in a friendly.

 Such is his stature in the game that even the Inter tifosi paid tribute to him in the last Milan derby he played before his retirement.
 “It was a wonderful surprise,” he later said.
 “On a human level, I think it’s one of the most satisfying moments I’ve ever experienced.”